divhide/node-subtitler/README.md

 > -n specifies the number of subtitles to list or download if (--download is specified)

-> --download Flag to download the results
+> --download Flag to download the results.
+The downloaded result will have the same same as the file if it can, working well with TV players, etc...

 > --retries The number of retries in API error